qortmdgh4141/Comparing-the-Effect-of-Transfer-Learning-on-ResNet-for-Classification-Problems/README.md

 ### 4. &nbsp; Experimental Settings <br/><br/>

-- While the referenced papers used a batch size of 256 and a learning rate of 0.1, our experiment, due to limitations in hardware (GPU) memory resources, adopted a batch size of 32.
-Consequently, we linearly adjusted the learning rate to 0.01.
-However, for models not utilizing transfer learning, a lower learning rate led to underfitting, so we set the learning rate at 0.1 for these models.
-Additionally, due to the limited amount of data in our dataset, overfitting became more frequent as the number of epochs increased.
-Therefore, we set the number of epochs to a relatively small but appropriate value.
+- _Due to hardware constraints, specifically limited GPU memory, our experiment could not accommodate the batch size of 256 and learning rate of 0.1 as used in the referenced papers._ <br/>

+- _We therefore adjusted our approach to a batch size of 32 and correspondingly modified the learning rate to 0.01._ <br/>

+- _However, for models initiated with training from scratch, we maintained the learning rate at 0.1 to prevent underfitting._ <br/>

 <p align="center">
   <img width="50%" src="https://github.com/qortmdgh4141/Comparing-the-Effect-of-Transfer-Learning-on-ResNet-for-Classification-Problems/blob/main/image/Table2.png?raw=true">